kennewest12/MCQ-Quiz-Kennewest/README.md

 # MCQ Quiz 🎮 – Kennewest

 A multiple-choice quiz game built with **HTML**, **TailwindCSS**, and **JavaScript**.
-The game challenges users with 20 questions and keeps track of scores.
+The game challenges users with 20 random questions (from a larger pool) and keeps track of scores.

 ---

 ## 🚀 Features

-- 🎯 20 multiple-choice questions
+- 🎯 Random 20 multiple-choice questions (from 60+ pool)
 - 📊 Tracks current score and highest score
 - 📱 Fully responsive UI (TailwindCSS)
 - ✅ Instant feedback (correct / wrong answers)